The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Axiomatic Analysis

 \chapter{Axiomatic Analysis}

 Fairness requirements are the most studied properties in the literature on PB but are not the only ones.
 In the following, we review other axioms that have been introduced.

 Our analysis will start with a discussion around exhaustiveness (Section \ref{subsec:Exhaustiveness}) and a presentation of the monotonicity axioms that have been introduced for PB (Section \ref{subsec:Monotonicty_Axioms}).
 From there, we will move on to axioms relating to strategic behaviour of the agents (Section \ref{subsec:StrategyProofness}).
-We will conclude this section by our usual discussion of the concepts that exist in the literature but which do not fit in the previous sections (Section \ref{subsec:Other_Axioms}).
+We will conclude this section by our usual discussion of the concepts that exist in the literature but do not fit in earlier sections (Section \ref{subsec:Other_Axioms}).